cbrown5/agentic-ai-fisheries/README.md

 Christopher J. Brown, Richard Takyi, Alexandre Tisseaux, Leigha Aitken....

 ## TODO
+- Full draft of introduction, with reference - Leigha
+- Full draft of Methods with references - Chris
+- VBF graph with new 'simple prompt' simulations - Alex
+- Tokens vs accuracy summary graph.
+Graph showing one facet for each case-study.
+Each facet has an x-y with points. x is cost, y is the overall accuracy, colours are the two models.
+So would need to pull all data in together, then just average accuracy scores across all the criteria, so we get one accuracy score per run - ????
+- Write results - Chris with help?
+- Write discussion (to do later)

 - Alex doing YPR and VBF graphs, might need help
 - Graph of the tokens and accuracy as a summary?
 - Leigha working on the intro
 - CB to write the methods.

+YPR data and plotting code currently on the onedrive.

 ## Summary